ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     :     The request was made from a client that was not recognized or allowed by the AS, or the client's signature validation failed.

+    `"invalid_interaction"`
+    : The client instance has provided an interaction reference that is incorrect for this request or the interaction modes in use have expired.

+    `"invalid_flag"`
+    : The flag configuration is not valid.

+    `"invalid_rotation"`
+    : The rotation request is not valid.

+    `"invalid_code"`
+    : The code provided by the user is refused.

     `"user_denied"`:
     : The RO denied the request.

+    `"request_denied"`:
+    : The request was denied for an unspecified reason.

+    `"unknown_interaction"`:
+    : The interaction integrity could not be established.

     `"too_fast"`:
     : The client instance did not respect the timeout in the wait response.

-    `"unknown_request"`:
-    : The request referenced an unknown ongoing access request.

-    `"request_denied"`:
-    : The request was denied for an unspecified reason.

-    `"invalid_interaction"`
-    : The client instance has provided an interaction reference that is incorrect for this request or the interaction modes in use have expired.
+    `"too_many_attempts"`:
+    : A limit has been reached in the number of reasonable attempts.

 `description` (string):
 :   A human-readable string description of the error intended for the